aikkai/text_labeling_so/README.md

 # Text Multilabeling using Stack Overflow Questions

+Our main task is to take the questions of the StackOverflow dataset and correctly identify the tags that users have utilized during posting the question.
+However, each question might have from 1 up to 5 tags, therefore, this is a multi-label prediction problem.

 We will utilize a Docker container from Hugging Face, which includes PyTorch, transformers and GPU utilization tools.
 Therefore, we will only need to install jupyter-notebook.
 All other libraries are already installed.

 The image that has been produced can be pulled with the following command: